Courses

 Tues: 9:00am-11:50am

-CST 200B - J. Sze - Theories of Cultural Studies
+CST 200B - K. Fallon - Theories of Cultural Studies

 Definitions of "critical" scholarship and examination of various contexts in which cultural studies theory has emerged worldwide.
 Both mainstream and alternative theoretical traditions, such as those developed by people of color and by other minoritized groups.